 Zip lining is growing in popularity around the world.
 Adventure seekers can try zip lining in Gatlinburg.
 The rush from a zip lining path is a feeling that is hard to replicate.

 It is also a great way to see the mountains from an epic vantage point.
 There are also things to do for children at the zip lining locations.

 The National Park Service is currently refurbishing many of the old abandoned houses.
 Visitors are intrigued by seeing how the village’s residents lived more than a century ago.

-Additionally, there is a relic cemetery nearby and several walking trails around the village.
+Additionally, there is a relic cemetery nearby and several hiking trails around the village.
 Elkmont is a great place for a family picnic to split up the day.

 This is another activity to get the blood flowing.
 There are a number of riding stables in and around the Smoky Mountains.